fgx/fgx-airports/navdata-view-all/readme.md

 ## Concept
-Be able to view all of Pete's NaData all in one place all at the same time
+Be able to view all of Pete's NaData all in one place all at the same time.

+See if yoo can get to zoom level 1 and rotate the earth.

 ## Features

+* View 12K+ items
+* The app shows the data in three ways: 1. as raw JSON data, 2. as parsed data and 3. as 3D data
+* The elevation of every airport is scaled to its actual height

 ## Road Map
+This app is an experiment in location places acording to latitude, longitude and altitude.
+R1 has a projection error.
+R2 will fix.

+This app was built just for fun.
+It plays with the issue of how do you show thousands of things.
+In this instance the airports become ground cover.

 ## Issues /Bugs

+* Not happy about crossing International Date Line
+* Latitudes outside of the top row of tiles have a projection error and are elongated

 ## Project Links